The Best Audio Bitrate for Your Streaming: How to Choose

 • Mono Audio: 64–96 kbps works well for clear, speech-focused content like solo podcasts or audiobooks.
 Mono audio uses only one channel, requiring less data while maintaining intelligibility.

-• Stereo Audio: 128 kbps is ideal for podcasts or audiobooks with multiple voices, sound effects, or music.
-Stereo adds depth by using two channels, which serves to improve the listening experience.
+• Stereo Audio: 128 kbps is ideal for podcasts, audiobooks, or content with multiple voices, sound effects, or music.
+Stereo adds depth by using two channels, which serve to improve the listening experience.

 For recording, a bitrate of 192 kbps or higher is often recommended.
 This captures richer sound details, which is especially useful for editing and preserving quality across different platforms.